Counter-Revolutionary Violence: Bloodbaths in Fact & Propaganda: Publishing history

 The work was published by Warner Modular Publications, a subsidiary of Warner Communications in 1973.
 The head of Warner Publishing wanted to stop the publication of the book, and Warner Modular was shut down as a result.

 Warner Modular initially agreed to print 20,000 copies of the book.
 Warner Modular's publisher, Claude McCaleb, had spent his career publishing books for universities, and CRV was planned as part of a series of works that studied American institutions, which McCaleb believed would be timely after the Watergate scandal.
 Warner Modular had prepared ads to run in various periodicals that promoted CRV, in anticipation of an upcoming convention of the American Sociological Association in New York City.

 According to McCaleb, in an affidavit to Chomsky and Herman quoted in Ben Bagdikian's The Media Monopoly, on August 27, 1973, the chief of book operations at Warner Communications, William Sarnoff, nephew of David Sarnoff, saw the ads come across his desk and called McCaleb's office in Andover, Massachusetts and Sarnoff asked if CRV would be another Pentagon Papers that would embarrass Warner.
 McCaleb replied that it was not a document leak, but was an analysis of public material by two established academics.
 Two hours later, Sarnoff called again and asked McCaleb to fly that night and bring an advance copy of the book to his office in New York City.
-In the morning McCaleb dropped off the book at Sarnoff's office and then went to the booth at the American Sociological Association's conference, awaiting the advance copies of CRV that were just coming off of the presses.
-Within a few hours, Sarnoff asked McCaleb to come back to his office.
-McCaleb is quoted as saying:

-Sarnoff immediately launched into a violent verbal attack on me for having published CRV saying, among other things, that it was a pack of lies, a scurrilous attack on respected Americans, undocumented, a publication unworthy of a serious publisher.
+In the morning McCaleb sent the manuscript to Sarnoff's office.
+Within a few hours, Sarnoff asked McCaleb to come to his office.
+McCaleb said that Sarnoff attacked him for having published Counter-Revolutionary Violence, which Sarnoff described as "a pack of lies, a scurrilous attack on respected Americans, undocumented, a publication unworthy of a serious publisher".